KevinTyrrell/D2-Runeword-Tracker/README.md

 ## Diablo 2 Runeword Tracker

 Console program which helps players understand how close they are to completing Runewords.
 Uses documented drop statistics to get far more accurate estimates.
-Runs completely seperate from Diablo 2 and thus all runes you obtain or have obtained must be entered in manually.
+Runs completely seperate from Diablo 2 and thus all Runes you obtain or have obtained must be entered in manually.
 The tracker outputs Runewords that you can make in a sorted fashion; from the most difficult to make to the most trivial.
 Runewords that you don't care for can be ignored and won't be listed.
 The same can be done for item slots.
-Your rune library and ignoring preferences are saved automatically as you enter in data.
+Your Rune library and ignoring preferences are saved automatically as you enter in data.

-#### Prerequisites
+### Prerequisites

 The following are required: